-Parameters in the W-element element declaration may be declared in any order.
 Specify the number of signal conductors, N, after the list of nodes.
 The W-element does not limit the number of coupled conductors.

 The W-element supports two formats to specify transmission line properties:

 Format 1: RLGC specification, specified in a .MODEL statement